Fail to Appear Arrest noted; Forty-three calls for service - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

 During the past 24 hours ending at 7 a.m.
-Wednesday, November 2, 2021, Seven persons were booked into the Fremont County Detention Center in Lander for charges including one Driving While Under the Influence, one other alcohol-related charge, one felony charge and 11 misdemeanor charges.
+Wednesday, November 3, 2021, Two persons were booked into the Fremont County Detention Center in Lander for two felony charges.

 There were no county arrests in the past 24 hours